Checkmarx/kics/docs/secrets.md

 The `entropies` array contains information about the minimum and maximum entropy values that are expected for a particular group of characters in the regex pattern.
 Entropy is a measure of the randomness or unpredictability of a string or set of strings, and is calculated using the Shannon formula.

-The Shannon formula is a mathematical formula used to calculate the entropy of a string or set of strings.
 It takes into account the frequency of occurrence of each character in the string, and the total length of the string.
-For every given entropy, the result of the regex group should not be between the maximum and minimum values specified in the `entropies` array.
+For every given entropy, the result of the regex group should be between the maximum and minimum values specified in the `entropies` array.